openvswitch/ovs/README.rst

 ..
-NOTE(stephenfin): If making changes to this file, ensure that the line numbers found in 'Documentation/intro/what-is-ovs' are kept up-to-date.
+NOTE(stephenfin): If making changes to this file, ensure that the start-after/end-before lines found in 'Documentation/intro/what-is-ovs' are kept up-to-date.

 ============
 Open vSwitch